Tássio

-Tássio Maia dos Santos (born 8 October 1984), or simply Tássio, is a Brazilian footballer who plays as a forward.
+Tássio Maia dos Santos (born 8 October 1984), or simply Tássio, is a Brazilian former professional footballer who plays as a forward.

 Career

-On 20 February 2011, Tássio joined for South Korean club Busan I'Park.
+On 20 February 2011, Tássio joined South Korean club Busan I'Park.
 Busan released him on 8 June 2011.

 On 27 June 2012, Tássio joined Bulgarian club Lokomotiv Plovdiv.
 He scored on his Lokomotiv debut on 19 July 2012, scoring for the late equaliser in a 4–4 draw against Vitesse Arnhem in the Europa League.
 A week later, his contract was terminated by mutual consent.

 On 27 July 2012, Tássio signed a contract with CSKA Sofia.

 On 15 December 2012, his contract was terminated by mutual consent due to the sickness of his father.

 In summer 2014, he transferred to the Chinese football club Wuhan Zall in the secondary league with a fee unknown.
 After playing nearly 10 matches without scoring a goal, he has been treated by the local fans as one of the worst transfers in the club history.